-K-mit AB has been developing sustainable digital technology since 2014.
-The company's main focus has been the production of apps, websites and digital systems, but now we are expanding the business with an energy project that aims to store energy in the form of heat.
+K-mit AB has been developing sustainable technology in the digital realm since 2014.
+The company’s primary focus has been the creation of apps, websites, and digital systems, but the business has now taken a new direction with an energy project in the physical world.

-We are located in Hässelby, Stockholm.
-Please come and visit us if you are interested in learning more!
+We are based in Hässelby, Stockholm.
+Feel free to visit us if you're interested in learning more!

 The project team core consists of the following people: